Working Papers

 Best Student Paper, TIM Division, Academy of Management 2023

-Firms are under increasing pressure to be transparent about the negative externalities they impose on society.
+• Firms are under increasing pressure to be transparent about the negative externalities they impose on society.
 In some cases, these externalities are caused by proprietary technology on which they rely for competitive advantage.
 This creates a “transparency dilemma;” more transparency relieves regulatory pressure but increases the risk that competitors imitate and expropriate crucial intellectual property.
 This study examines the tension between environmental information disclosure and competitive concern in the US hydraulic fracturing (fracking) sector, focusing on firms’ use of secrecy in chemical disclosures.
 Analyzing data from over 170,000 fracked wells, I find that degrees of secrecy are positively associated with the economic value of chemicals and competition intensity but negatively correlated with the perceived threat of environmental regulation.
 Further analysis reveals that this negative effect is driven by firms with a larger share of land assets corresponding to the chemicals, suggesting a case of cospecialized assets acting as a substitute for secrecy.
 Using a difference-in-differences approach, I find that firms facing greater regulatory threats have a higher propensity to hoard drilling permits, indicating the effect of transparency regulation on asset market competition.
 Implications for environmental policy are discussed.

-2. Tang, Shirley, Daniel W. Elfenbein, and Tatenda Pasipanodya (2024).
-A paper on self-regulation and its competitive outcomes (Title suppressed.)
+2. Tang, Shirley, Daniel W. Elfenbein, and Tatenda Pasipanodya (2024).Self-regulation and Corruption in Extractive Industries: Making Transparency Pay

-2nd round Revise & Resubmit at Strategic Management Journal
+Minor revision at Strategic Management Journal

 Finalist, SMS Best Conference PhD Paper Prize 2021

-This study explores how some oil and gas firms sought to leverage participation in the Extractive Industries Transparency Initiative (EITI)—a multi-stakeholder, anti-corruption initiative—to their advantage by re-aligning their market and non-market strategies.
+• This study explores how some oil and gas firms sought to leverage participation in the Extractive Industries Transparency Initiative (EITI)—a multi-stakeholder, anti-corruption initiative—to their advantage by re-aligning their market and non-market strategies.
 Firms with strong technical capabilities and origins in high-governance countries were more likely to support EITI, and these firms repositioned their operations both geographically and in technological space to mitigate risks of transparency commitments.
 After mandatory disclosure rules were introduced, EITI supporters secured more oil and gas licenses than non-supporters.
 Analysis of lobbying records reveals how these firms integrated political activity with capability development to strengthen competitiveness.
 The findings highlight how voluntary initiatives can promote competitiveness by aligning self-regulation with strategic goals in dynamic regulatory environments and complex stakeholder ecosystems.

 Distinguished Paper Award—Nonmarket Strategy Track, STR Division, AOM 2024

 5. Li, Yishu, Shirley Tang, and Ming zhu Wang (2025).
-“Seeing Through the Fog: Cognitive Capabilities and M&As Under Regulatory Uncertainty”
+“Seeing Through the Fog: Cognitive Capabilities and M&As Under Regulatory Uncertainty

-This study investigates how firms navigate mergers and acquisitions (M&As) under the heightened uncertainty of pending or canceled regulations.
+• This study investigates how firms navigate mergers and acquisitions (M&As) under the heightened uncertainty of pending or canceled regulations.
 Drawing on the Theory-Based View, we argue that managerial cognition—specifically, forward-looking and causal reasoning abilities—moderates the tendency of regulatory risk to deter M&As.
 Using a novel “Regulatory Pipeline” measure of impending policy proposals and text-based indicators of managerial cognition from conference calls, we find that although regulatory uncertainty typically suppresses deal-making, firms exhibiting stronger cognitive capabilities are significantly more likely to proceed with acquisitions.
 Our study contributes to research on strategic decision-making under uncertainty by offering new measures of cognition and evidence that firms with high cognitive capabilities can better interpret and respond to unpredictable policy environments.

 6. Tang, Shirley, Xina Li, Felix Poege (2025) “ Directed Technical Change with Information Disclosure”